AbogeJr/nosql_demo/README.md

 5. Under network Security, Either add your public IP address ot allow all traffic(not recommended)
 6. Navigate to the **Connect** tab
 7. Select **connect your application**
 8. Obtain the URI.
-You will paste it the config.js file file replacing **&lt;password&gt;** with your database password
+You will paste it the .env file file replacing **&lt;password&gt;** with your database password

 ### Installation Steps